Reading: Practical Part 11. Integration with a Real API: From Specification to Deployment

 ArtifactReady when

-Normalized incident_eventmatches examples/real-api/fixtures/incident_event.expected.json field-for-field; Specify captures WHY/WHAT/constraints and does not choose remediation command
+Normalized incident_eventmatches examples/real-api/fixtures/incident_event.expected.json field by field; Specify records WHY/WHAT/constraints and does not pick a remediation command

-Local readiness gate runreadiness_pass.json passes; audit/stateful fixtures blocked with specific reason
+Local run of the readiness gatewayreadiness_pass.json passes; audit/stateful fixtures are blocked with a specific reason

-dry_run.py on permitted and forbidden actionrestart_pod PASS, delete_namespace BLOCK
+dry_run.py on an allowed and a forbidden actionrestart_pod PASS, delete_namespace BLOCK

 Record in capstone/readiness.mdscore, blocking conditions, one actually run command

-Full track adds specs/high_memory_usage/specify.md, plan.md, tasks.md, and validation.md, GitOps diff or commit linked to incident_id, decision log webhook → CLI → diff → commit → validate, and filled 25-point readiness table with evidence.
-Consider it ready if plan and tasks have blast radius, dry-run, rollback condition, and manual confirmation trigger; validation checks two metric windows, 5xx, latency, and security gate; user commands are either implemented as project commands or replaced with qwen -p prompts or project scripts; readiness total not below 23/25 without blocking conditions on rollback, verification, or blast radius.
+The full track adds specs/high_memory_usage/specify.md, plan.md, tasks.md, and validation.md, a GitOps diff or commit linked to incident_id, the decision log webhook → CLI → diff → commit → validate, and a filled 25-point readiness table with evidence.
+Consider it ready if the plan and tasks have a blast radius, a dry run, a rollback condition, and a human-confirmation trigger; validation checks two metric windows, 5xx, latency, and the safety gateway; the custom commands are either shaped as project commands or replaced with qwen -p prompts or project scripts; the readiness total is at least 23/25 with no blocking conditions on rollback, verification, or blast radius.

 Practice

-1. cd book2/examples/real-api && python3 scripts/normalize_webhook.py --grafana fixtures/webhook_grafana.json --pagerduty fixtures/webhook_pagerduty.json --expected fixtures/incident_event.expected.json — *expected: code 0, normalized incident_event matches reference field-for-field.*
+1. cd book2/examples/real-api && python3 scripts/normalize_webhook.py --grafana fixtures/webhook_grafana.json --pagerduty fixtures/webhook_pagerduty.json --expected fixtures/incident_event.expected.json — *expectation: code 0, the normalized incident_event matches the reference field by field.*

-2. Run four checks separately (each returns its own code, so && between them is not suitable):
+2. Run the four checks separately (each returns its own code, so && between them is not appropriate):

 python3 scripts/check_readiness.py --readiness fixtures/readiness_pass.json